Auxetic behavior on demand: a three steps recipe for new designs: Introduction

-Above critical coordination polygon networks typically guaranteed mechanical stability, due to the absence of trivial floppy modes.
-Therefore, the existence of an ``auxetic'' floppy mode must be related to a very precise geometrical construction which also implies the appearance of a non trivial self stress state mode following the rank theorem \cite{calladine1978buckminster}.
-The starting point is the observation that in an ideal polygon network the free hinges connecting different rigid units only allow the rotation of the polygons.
-Then any floppy mode requires that all the neighbors of each polygon have the same rotation rate (as a function of strain).
+To understand the auxetic behavior of rotating units systems we restrict our study to their perfect auxetic limit.
+This can be easily achieved considering a minimal model of rigid polygons connected by springs of zero natural length \cite{BertoldiDomainWall}.
+The springs act as ideal hinges as long as they are not compressed or stretched.
+Since rigid polygons can only rotate, any floppy mode requires that all the neighbors of each polygon have the same rotation rate (as a function of strain).
 If the neighbors of a given polygon are also neighbors between them the system will then jam.
-This observation sets the key ingredient for rotating unit auxetic theory, which requires the system to be bipartite.
-Although most bipartite polygon networks show some level of auxetic response under various conditions, as we will discuss later, additional conditions are necessary to obtain a perfect auxetic behavior.
+A similar behavior is observed for antiferromagnetic spin systems, if the neighbors of a spin are also neighbors between them the antiferromagnetic phase will be frustrated.
+A pure antiferromagnetic phase is known to be achieved only for bipartite networks.
+This similarity sets the key ingredient for rotating units auxetic theory, which requires the system to be bipartite as well, as can be easily check for all previous rotating units auxetics.
+As we will discuss later, the connection with spin systems can be pushed further by looking at the potential energy of our model which can be mapped to an anisotopic antiferromagnetic spin systems.
+Exchanging temperature with strain a Ginzburg-Landau energy can be constructed leading to a general descriptions of domain walls in auxetic materials, a phenomena recently observed in \cite{courentinDomainWall,BertoldiDomainWall}.
+Although bipartite polygon networks is a necessary condition, and most of them show some level of auxetic response, additional conditions are necessary to obtain a perfect auxetic behavior.